Rob Hargreaves from Quadra Solutions takes us through a guide to Autodesk Software Installation best practices…

 Common Autodesk Installation Issues

-Go to a Windows Explorer and in the address bar type in %temp% and you will be taken to the users temporary directory location, where you will see a series of log files.
+Go to Windows Explorer and in the address bar type in %temp% and you will be taken to the user’s temporary directory location, where you will see a series of log files.
 When installing an Autodesk product the system will automatically capture an installation log and place it into this folder.
-This can help when make a call into our support team.
+This can help when making a call into our support team.
 You can ZIP up these files and send them to us.

 One of the common things you will find in those support logs is a C++ and .NET conflict.
 If you go to add/remove programs on your machine and search C++ in the search tab you will get all the C++ components.
 The Autodesk software you are installing expects to see a certain visual C++ installation and an update may have occurred.
 So if it is a later version than the Autodesk software is familiar with, then it can cause conflict.
 In this situation, you may have to uninstall the Microsoft Visuals C++ components and then allow the Autodesk installer to put them back on.
 You can then run the Windows update to apply any C++ updates once the installation is complete.

 Another common is an issue with Autodesk Installation is downloading the wrong product.
 Many of the products can appear very similar.
 Make sure you have downloaded the license you purchased.

 Finally make sure you have turned off anti-virus on-access scanning, as mentioned above.

 Autodesk Installation | Licensing your software

 You can do this through your Autodesk Account.
 Once again click on the management link and click the chevron button next to the product.
 Click here and it gives you the license information for that product.
 We can see serial numbers, a number of seats available, which versions we have access to and the option to access previous versions.
 At the bottom, you can download updates and add-ons.